HURLEY BURISH, S.C.

 Download vCard

 Andrew Erlandson is a shareholder with Hurley Burish, S.C., representing businesses and individuals in reaching creative solutions to complex legal problems.
 Andrew handles a wide range of commercial matters, including disputes within and between companies.
-He has spoken and written on a variety of topics during his career including intellectual property, non-compete agreements, shareholder oppression, “business divorce,” insurance coverage issues, loss prevention, subrogation and Indian law.
+He has spoken and written on a variety of topics during his career including intellectual property, non-compete agreements, shareholder oppression, “business divorce,” insurance coverage issues, loss prevention, and subrogation.
 Additionally, Andrew taught Trial Advocacy as an adjunct professor at the University of Wisconsin Law School for 8 years.
 When not practicing law, Andrew enjoys spending time with his wife and four children and, when time permits, the occasional round of golf.

 Best Lawyers -